Marina Abramović: Other

 In March 2015, Abramović presented a TED talk titled, "An art made of trust, vulnerability and connection".
 In 2019, IFC's mockumentary show Documentary Now! parodied Abramović's work and the documentary film Marina Abramović: The Artist Is Present.
 The show's episode, entitled "Waiting for the Artist", starred Cate Blanchett as Isabella Barta (Abramović) and Fred Armisen as Dimo (Ulay).
 Originally set to open on September 26, 2020, her first major exhibition in the UK at the Royal Academy of Arts was rescheduled for autumn 2021 due to the COVID-19 pandemic.
 According to the Academy, the exhibition would "bring together works spanning her 50-year career, along with new works conceived especially for these galleries.
 As Abramović approaches her mid-70s, her new work reflects on changes to the artist's body and explores her perception of the transition between life and death."
-On reviewing this exhibition Tabish Khan, writing for Culture Whisper, described it thus: “It’s intense, it’s discomfiting, it’s memorable, and it’s performance art at its finest".
+On reviewing this exhibition Tabish Khan, writing for Culture Whisper, described it thus: "It's intense, it's discomfiting, it's memorable, and it's performance art at its finest".

-In 2021, she dedicated a monument, entitled, Crystal wall of crying, at the site of a Holocaust massacre in Ukraine and which is memorialized through the Babi Yar memorials.
+In 2021, Abramović dedicated a monument, entitled, Crystal wall of crying, at the site of a Holocaust massacre in Ukraine and which is memorialized through the Babi Yar memorials.
 In 2022, she condemned the Russian invasion of Ukraine.

-In September 2023, Abramović became the first woman to have a solo exhibition in the Royal Academy’s main galleries; the show, which she helped stage while recovering from a near-fatal pulmonary embolism, explored how her performance works might be reinterpreted or reperformed by others, testing the endurance of her legacy through archival footage, installations, and live performances by artists trained in the Marina Abramović Method.
+In September 2023, Abramović became the first woman to have a solo exhibition in the Royal Academy's main galleries; the show, which she helped stage while recovering from a near-fatal pulmonary embolism, explored how her performance works might be reinterpreted or reperformed by others, testing the endurance of her legacy through archival footage, installations, and live performances by artists trained in the Marina Abramović Method.
+In 2024, Abramović returned to China for her first-ever museum show in the country at Shanghai's Modern Art Museum (MAM).
+Her last visit to the country was in 1988, when she performed three-month walk along the Great Wall of China.
 In 2026, she is planned to have a solo exhibition titled Transforming Energy at Venice's Gallerie dell'Accademia art biennale.
-It will be the first exhibition for a living female artist at the museum's 275 years history.
+It will be the first exhibition for a living female artist in the museum's 275-year history.